Raymond Schaak

 Raymond E. Schaak is an American chemist and currently a DuPont Professor of Materials and Chemistry at Penn State University.
 He assumed his position at Penn State in 2007.
 Prior to this, he was an assistant professor of chemistry at Texas A&M University since 2003.
 In 2017 he was named a fellow for the American Association for the Advancement of Science.

 Background

-Schaak’s research interests primarily lie in the area of synthetic inorganic nanochemistry.
+Raymond Schaak’s research interests primarily lie in the area of synthetic inorganic nanochemistry.
 His group has made important contributions to the development of a retrosynthetic design of solids and the synthesis of nanoparticles.
 His interests also include the understanding of chemical reactions that occur with nanoparticles and their formation pathways.
+Raymond Schaak describes himself as an introvert who masks as an extrovert.
 Raymond Schaak is also passionate about finding ways to convert catalytic materials that are largely available on earth for energy applications.

 Education

-Schaak decided to study chemistry in college because in high school he enjoyed applying math to solve everyday life issues and performing experiments.
-He began his chemistry research career when he earned his undergraduate degree in Chemistry from Lebanon Valley College, then received his Ph.
+Raymond Schaak decided to study chemistry in college because in high school he enjoyed applying math to solve everyday life issues and performing experiments.
+He began his chemistry research career when he earned his undergraduate degree in chemistry from Lebanon Valley College, then received his Ph.
 D. from Pennsylvania State University in 2001.